 A Responsible Person must take all reasonable steps to ensure relevant people (including residents, tenants, employees and the public) are protected from the effects of fire.

 The Responsible Person is normally the employer but maybe the premises occupier or owner.
 However, any person who has some level of control in premises must take reasonable steps to reduce the risk from fire and make sure people can safely escape if there is a fire.

 The Responsible Person must:

-- Carry out a fire-risk assessment (PDF, 406 KB) identifying any possible dangers and risks.
+- carry out a fire risk assessment (PDF, 140KB), identifying any possible dangers and risks

 The Responsible Person must ensure that:

-- Everyone in the building including people in flats/sleeping above understands what to do in the even of a fire.
+- everyone in the building, including people in flats/sleeping above understands what to do in the event of a fire

 We will be embarking on a series of Impact Days, where Fire Safety and Housing Officers will be visiting every town in Suffolk.
 A number of premises in each town will be audited and inspected to ensure sufficient fire safety arrangements are in place.

-Where failings are found we will work with the Responsible Person and Landlord to ensure their premises are brought up to the required standard.
-If a premises has shortcomings which are considered dangerous then it is possible that enforcement action could be taken against the Responsible Person and/or Landlord.
+Where failings are found, we will work with the Responsible Person and Landlord to ensure their premises are brought up to the required standard.
+If a premise has shortcomings which are considered dangerous, then it is possible that enforcement action could be taken against the Responsible Person and/or Landlord.